A Place to Make a Difference

-Students are the reason for Duke's Smart Home Program.
-Today's students are motivated to make a difference in the world, and what better way to do that than to study sustainable living?
+Today's students are motivated to make a difference—and what better way to do that than to study sustainable living?

-One important note: students projects do not need to be focused on The Home Depot Smart Home, although the dorm is available as a resource and testbed.
-We encourage students to pursue projects that interest and inspire them, and that address sustainable living in any number of ways.
+Projects do not need to be focused on The Home Depot Smart Home—it is a resource and testbed.
+Our students pursue projects that interest and inspire them, and that address sustainable living in any number of ways.

 Rebecca Lai, who won the Grand Prize and First Place People’s Award for her video “Seed,” is a sophomore Angier B. Duke Scholar double majoring in computer science and visual arts.

 “For me, exploring science with the arts is kind of like entering a new world.
 I was very inspired by the whole Alice in Wonderland, Narnia concept.
 My video is about a girl who enters into this new and fantastic place through STEAM.”

 Ani Mohan is studying electrical engineering.
 He has a passion for technology entrepreneurship.
 At the Smart Home, he’s been working on a smart refrigerator.

 “One of the things that is motivating to me is that whatever I do have a lot of impact, and being able to tie my work to that impact is very satisfying.”